Demands of the Klimacamp Augsburg

 The petition was successful.
 To avoid a referendum the city entered into a contract with the organizers of “Fahrradstadt jetzt”.
 The contract is a good first step, but to make Augsburg truely cycling-friendly, more actions are necessary than just the ones that are specified in the contract.

-❔ The city has yet to implement the steps towards a more cycling-friendly Augsburg to which it agreed in the contract. - Expansion of public transport
+The city has implemented some of the steps towards a more cycling-friendly Augsburg to which it agreed in the contract, but much more has to be done.

 The city has to improve public transport both in quantity and quality.

-❌ The policy of the city is still very focussed on cars.
+The policy of the city is still very focussed on cars.
 The trams still go less frequent than before the pandemic.
 While the connections from some outer districts into the center of the city are acceptable, connections between outer districts are inadequate.

 However, there has been an shift in the city governments‘s communication.
-City officials repeat again and again that zones with low car traffic, a reduction of parking space and improvements for cyclists, walkers and public transport are going to be the corner stones of the mobility plan, which specifies the city‘s plans from the second half of the 2020s until 2038.
-Sadly, implementation is still years ahead. - Free of charge usage of public transport
+City officials repeat again and again that zones with low car traffic, a reduction of parking space in the city center and improvements for cyclists, walkers and public transport are going to be the corner stones of the mobility plan, which is going to specify the city‘s plans from the second half of the 2020s until 2038.
+Sadly, implementation is still years ahead.

 The project “Osttangente” aims at building a highway through Bavaria‘s largest connected alluvial forest – an important and unique ecosystem.

-❌ The idea of the Osttangente is still haunting regional politics.
+The idea of the Osttangente is still haunting regional politics.

 In autumn 2021 a study commissioned by the city confirmed our claims that a simple propulsion transition is insufficient to reach climate neutrality in Augsburg‘s mobility sector sufficiently fast to comply with the 1.5°C limit.
 The study recommends a 50% reduction of car traffic in Augsburg till 2040.